Alabama DUI Laws

 Consider appointing a designated driver if you’ll be drinking for the evening, or simply taking a cab and picking your car up the next day.
 If you’re going to be out on the town, public transit may be the way to go.
 What’s most important is staying vigilant about the possibility of a DUI that can compromise your driving record and endanger lives.

-If you have any questions, contact us here; we’re available 24 hours a day, every day of the year!
+If you have any questions, contact us here; we’re available every day of the week!